rsassi/krakatoa/README.md

 * A list of git commits or functions to use to determine relevant tests

 The rule used to select tests are very simple:
+* select all tests that call at least one of the modified functions in the specified git change sets.

+   OR
 * select all tests that call at least one function in one of the modified files in the specified git change sets.

    OR
+* select all tests that call one of the specified functions

+   OR
-* select all tests that call a certain list of functions
+* select all tests that call a function in one of the specified files

 Output:
 * List of relevant tests in specified format